obaliuta/houseprices/README.md

 # houseprices
-California House Prices Data Analysis and prediction model.
+California House Prices Data Analysis and prediction model and its deployment using Power BI.

 Kaggle dataset link: